How To Choose The Best Coffee Machine For Any Budget

 Gaggia Classic Old Model Review

-Philips bought Gaggia in 2009, and the classic gradually fell out of favour with many of the more hardcore Gaggia Classic fanbase, lacking some of the things this community had come to expect from the Classic, including the 3 way solenoid valve, and the adjustable over pressure valve.
+Philips bought Gaggia in 2009, and the classic gradually fell out of favour with most the more hardcore Gaggia Classic fanbase, lacking some of the things this community had come to expect from the Classic, including the 3 way solenoid valve, and the adjustable over pressure valve.

-The original classic featured a panarello, which a lot of people modded with a Rancilio Silvia steam wand, and while that was fine – I think it’s ideal that the new classic comes with a pro wand, so no need to faff around trying to make another wand fit.
+The original classic featured a panarello, which the majority of people modded with a Rancilio Silvia steam wand, and while that was fine – I think it’s wonderful that the new classic comes with a pro wand, so no need to faff around trying to make another wand fit.

 For more, see: